schnitzi/chessmovegen/README.md

 features, where pieces get put back wrong, 'already castled' flags don't get unset, etc.  You can test your undo feature easily enough by performing the undo for each test case and seeing if you end up with a FEN that matches the starting position.
-You will find that the included sample tests also perform this rollback test.
+The included sample tests contain just such a rollback test.

 ### Algebraic move names